Train maker Alstom earmarks new provisions for earlier Bombardier deal

 The French company reiterated that the Bombardier transaction is expected to be double digit EPS accretive to its earnings per share from the second year following the closing of the deal, and is expected to preserve Alstom’s strong credit profile with a 'Baa2' rating.

-Alstom, owned 9.7% by French conglomerate Bouygues , launched a 2 billion-euro capital increase to finance the Bombardier deal in December after it had secured European Union antitrust approval six months earlier.
+Alstom, in which French conglomerate Bouygues (BOUY.PA) has a 3.1% share capital stake, launched a 2 billion-euro capital increase to finance the Bombardier deal in December after it had secured European Union antitrust approval six months earlier.

-$1 = 0.8235 euros Reporting by Blandine Henault; Editing by Sudip Kar-Gupta

 Our Standards: The Thomson Reuters Trust Principles.